 - Free open access image sites: here and here

 - Free open access music sites: here

-Upload your self-analysis (with URL at top) to the Video Argument assignment on Canvas for peer review by 12:30 pm on November 3.
+Upload your self-analysis (with URL at top) to the Video Argument assignment on Canvas for peer review.

 **If (and only if) you turn in a complete, peer reviewed version of this assignment on the date and time it’s due, you may revise it with my feedback.**